This article may contain compensated links. Please read the disclosure for more info.

 I like my students to work on several pieces at once.
 We work on different types of repertoire, etudes, exercises, scales, chords, sight-reading, and chord piano, for example.

-This can be rather a lot of material to work on and can lead to confusion unless the material and the practice time are organized.
+This can be a lot of material to work on and can lead to confusion unless the material and the practice time are organized.

-It's a good idea to start the piano practice session with some form of warm-up.
+Let's start the piano practice session with some form of warm-up.

 Scales and chord practice, for example.
 If you are working on any particular exercises for piano technique, do this first as well.